The smarter way to manage Microsoft 365. Try AdminDroid for free!

 Set Guest User Access Expiration in SharePoint Online

-Setting guest access expiration is configuring a policy that prevents an external user from accessing your shared content after a specific range of time.
-The shared content can be anything from site to individual files in SharePoint online.
+Setting guest access expiration is configuring a policy that prevents an external user from accessing your shared content after a specific period.
+The shared content can be anything from site to individual files in SharePoint Online.
 As soon as the external user reaches the day of expiration, access to the content is lost unless the expiration is extended.

-How to Configure Guest User Access Expiration in SharePoint Online Admin Center?
+How to Configure Guest User Access Expiration in SharePoint?

-Step5: Check the box that shows ‘Guest access to a site or OneDrive will expire automatically after these many days.
+4. Check the box that shows ‘Guest access to a site or OneDrive will expire automatically after these many days’.

 SharePoint guest access expiration global settings

-Step4: Select the site which you want to configure the expiration limit -> select sharing.
+3. Select the site which you want to configure the expiration limit -> select Sharing.

-Step 5: Reach the Expiration of guest access section and select “Guest access expires automatically after this many days” and enter the value from 30 to 730.
+4. Reach the Expiration of guest access section and select “Guest access expires automatically after this many days”.

 set expiration at site level